JeyAsare/bootcamp/README.md

 ## Project Scope

 To create a simple yet effective game, I decided that only one main HTML page was needed for the user.
-This HTML page consisted of a "game-title" which was a "div" element containing the title of the game and a picture logo.
+This HTML page consisted of a game-title containing the title of the game and a picture logo.

 I then split my HTML into four different sections that the user will see as they progressed into the game: